AutoScout24/api/source/includes/_changeLog.md

 The link to the detail page is now returned when published a vehicle on a specific channel.
 In addition, the Channel's respective detail page URI is returned when requesting information about the publication channels.
 For more information, please check the <a href="#resource-publications">/publications resource</a>.

 #### - Version Header:
 A new HTTP header `X-AS24-Version` was introduced to explicitly define which version the consumer application is trying to communicate with.
+This header is mandatory for all the requests to the API.

 ###Changes On v1.0